-At first, CRL operated as a retail mail order supplier of amateur equipment, selling a variety of non-CRL apparatus as well as its own.
-The equipment featured in the first catalog was not stocked but rather manufactured or obtained as it was ordered.
+At first, CRL operated as a retail mail-order supplier of amateur equipment, selling a variety of non-CRL apparatus as well as its own.
+The equipment featured in the first catalog was not stocked but manufactured or obtained as ordered.

-Karl Hassel's account of the earliest days of production were recalled as: "We used Bakelite panel, and they were all engraved by hand with many a resulting blister.
+Karl Hassel's account of the earliest days of production was recalled as: "We used Bakelite panel, and they were all engraved by hand with many a resulting blister.
 We used what we thought was a unique method of mounting the various parts on the Bakelite panel so no mounting screws would show.
-We used a double panel with the apparatus proper mounted on the back panel, and then the front panel was held on the back one by the pointer stops.
-I well remember how we used to get a set all put together and then discover we had left offsomething, and so we had to take it all apart again to mount the part on the back panel.
-Many times we were on the point of discarding this idea and letting all the mounting screws show, but we never did."
+We used a double panel with the apparatus properly mounted on the back panel, and then the front panel was held on the back one by the pointer stops.
+I remember how we used to get a set together and discovered we had left off something, so we had to take it apart again to mount the part on the back panel.
+We were often on the point of discarding this idea and letting all the mounting screws show, but we never did."

 Some of Mathews' impressions of the early manufacturing days, recalled in 1978, were:

 "As to how many sets we made, I cannot give you a figure.
-We had 3 workmen, building them by hand.
+We had 3 workmen building them by hand.
 We built them 12 at a time, which took about 2-3 weeks.
-The total amount, I cannot give you.
+The total amount I cannot give you the.
 Then, as the business grew, we started building about 20 at a time.

-In mid-1919, manufacturing operations were moved to one-half of a 14' x 18' 2-car garage erected two blocks north of the Edgewater Beach Hotel, at 5525 Sheridan Road.
-Mr. Dewey, the manager of the hotel and a friend of both Mathews and Hassel, allowed the free use of the hotel-owned land with the understanding that the building would be removed if the hotel ever needed the property.
+In mid-1919, manufacturing operations were moved to one-half of a 14' x 18' 2-car garage erected two blocks north of the Edgewater Beach Hotel at 5525 Sheridan Road.
+Mr. Dewey, the hotel manager and a friend of both Mathews and Hassel, allowed the unrestricted use of the hotel-owned land to understand that the building would be removed if the hotel ever needed the property.
 The other half of the garage was devoted to amateur station 9ZN.

-By early 1921, the garage on Sheridan Road had became too small and Chicago Radio Laboratory moved to a 3,000-square-foot rented factory at 6433 Ravenswood.
-The major product of Chicago Radio Laboratory was a 2-component regenerative receiver.
-The top portion of the receiver, called the "Amplifigon," housed the detector and the amplifier, and the bottom portion, called the "Paragon," was a tuner.
+By early 1921, the garage on Sheridan Road had become too small, and Chicago Radio Laboratory moved to a 3,000-square-foot rented factory at 6433 Ravenswood.
+The primary product of Chicago Radio Laboratory was a 2-component regenerative receiver.
+The top portion of the receiver, called the "Amplifigon," housed the detector and amplifier, and the bottom part, the "Paragon," was a tuner.
 CRL acquired the names Amplifigon and Paragon from the Adams-Morgan Company after it could not receive deliveries as agents for the company.
 Then, CRL began building and modifying the units themselves.

 There appears to have been no legal action on behalf of either party.
-The 1919 Chicago Radio Laboratory catalog specifically states that CRL is selling the Adams-Morgan Paragon.
-The Paragon name was dropped in the 1920 editions of the CRL catalogs as modifications to the original design produced a new, and exclusively CRL, rendition of the product.
+The 1919 Chicago Radio Laboratory catalog states that CRL sells the Adams-Morgan Paragon.
+The Paragon name was dropped in the 1920 CRL catalogs as modifications to the original design produced a new, and exclusively CRL, rendition of the product.

-Since its equipment was built for the radio amateur, CRL placed its earliest advertisements in QST, the magazine of the American Radio Relay League the first in June 1919.
-At the suggestion of an employee, the QST advertisements soon began listing the 9ZN call followed by a small "ith," thus providing the famous trade name Z-Nith.
+Since its equipment was built for the radio amateur, CRL placed its earliest advertisements in QST, the American Radio Relay League magazine, the first in June 1919.
+At an employee's suggestion, the QST advertisements soon began listing the 9ZN call followed by a small "ith," thus providing the famous trade name Z-Nith.

-With the development of CRL's first broadcast receiver, however, the company began placing limited advertising in Chicago newspapers and a few trade publications.
-Growth, the associated moves to larger quarters, and the arrival of Commander McDonald combined, in retrospect, at precisely the right time to lay a solid foundation for the rapid development of the fledgling company.
+However, with the development of CRL's first broadcast receiver, the company began placing limited advertising in Chicago newspapers and a few trade publications.
+Growth, the associated moves to larger quarters, and the arrival of Commander McDonald combined at precisely the right time to lay a solid foundation for the rapid development of the fledgling company.

 By late 1921, the popularity of Chicago Radio Laboratory equipment had driven demand to levels that were impossible to support from the small CRL factory on Ravenswood Avenue.
 In early 1922, Eugene F. McDonald, Jr., who had joined Mathews and Hassel in 1920 as General Manager of CRL, arranged for QRS Music Company at Kedzie Avenue and 48th Street to begin manufacturing CRL products.
 QRS was to use a combination of its own equipment and employees and those of CRL.

-CRL was producing only five radios a week in early 1922; by June 1922, it was producing 50 per week.
+CRL produced only five radios a week in early 1922; by June 1922, it had 50 per week.
 Since radio sales and manufacturing were cyclical, with the peak period being September to January, a manufacturing output of 50 radios in June would indicate phenomenal growth for the small company.